 #4.
 Prepare the Boxes for Final Packing

 In the case that you purchase new packing boxes, you should assemble them first.
 Ensure you seal the base well with a twofold layer of tape over all the creases.
 Where you are fixing the middle fold, make a point to proceed with the tape, in any event, most of the way up the sides of the case.
 In case you’re utilizing a reused box, consistently tape the last a third time to ensure it will hold the books properly.

 #5.
 Pack Hardcover Books

-- Rich Books, for example, old photograph collections or first versions, require hardened cardboard set between every volume to keep the spines straight and to prevent any damage.
+- For example, Rich Books, old photograph collections, or first versions, require hardened cardboard set between every volume to keep the spines straight and prevent any damage.